fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 Where more information is still to come, this will be clearly noted.</div>

 ## Introduction ##
-We’ll start by looking at a functional – but very simple – Preference Editor and explaining how it works.
+A Preferences Editor is a web application that supports the creation and modification of a user's preferred settings for a device or application.
+In this tutorial, we'll look at a functional – but very simple – Preference Editor and explain how it works.
 From there, we’ll learn about more features of the Preferences Framework by adding functionality to the Editor.

 Throughout this tutorial, you’ll find links into the documentation for various parts of